 I don’t know how often they realize their solitude or feel alone, but I can sense their hunger for a person to reach them.

-And sometime I think I can hear them calling.
+And sometimes I think I can hear them calling.

 Roman Numeral No. 1 - Trio Phantasma